-4) Box Plot Uncertainty: Users can quickly view the distribution of results produced by each of the GCMs available within the tool by selecting the "Box Plot - Uncertainty" tab when generating future IDF curves using the "All Models" GCM option.
-Figure 65 provides an example of an uncertainty plot output.
-The plot was generated for the London CS rain station, using the "All Models" GCM option for the period 2006-2100, RCP 2.6.
+4) Box Plot Uncertainty: Users can quickly view the distribution of results produced by each of the GCMs available within the tool by selecting the "Box Plot - Uncertainty" tab when generating future IDF curves using at least two custom selected GCMs or the 'All models' option.
+Figure 66 provides an example of an uncertainty plot output.
+The plot was generated for the London CS rain station, using the "All Models" multi-model ensemble option for the period 2006-2100, RCP 2.6.
 The plot indicates the range of values generated for each of the GCM datasets for this future scenario.
-See the Figure 66 for illustration of how to read the Box Plots.
-The same procedure can be applied with the CMIP6 or the bias-corrected models.
+See the Figure 67 for illustration of how to read the Box Plots.
+The same procedure can be applied with the CMIP6 or the bias-corrected (PCIC) models.

-Figure 65.
+Figure 66.
 Box Plot - Uncertainty

-Figure 66.
+Figure 67.
 Reading Box Plots

-5) Comparison Graphs: this option presents the summary and comparison between the IDF based on historical data and the median IDF for future periods (three RCPs of CMIP5 models or bias-corrected models or fours SSPs scenarios if CMIP6 models are selected) as shown in Figure 67.
+5) Comparison Graphs: this option presents the summary and comparison between the IDF based on historical data and the median IDF for future periods (three RCPs of CMIP5 models or bias-corrected models, three SSPs if bias-corrected CMIP6 models are selected or fours SSPs scenarios if raw CMIP6 models are selected) as shown in Figure 68.
 The graphs are presented for each return period, i.e.: 2, 5, 10, 25, 50 and 100 years.
-The dots in Figure 67 represent the IDF table and the lines are plotted from the Interpolation Equations.
+The dots in Figure 68 represent the IDF table and the lines are plotted from the Interpolation Equations.

-Figure 67.
+Figure 68.
 IDF comparison graphs